pedroveneziano/js-fall-2014/course-outline.md

 - Add some numbers.
 Add a number and a string.
 Subtract a number and a string.

+### Goal

+By the end of this section, you should be able to create a javascript program and run it in a browser.
+You should be able to create variables assign them values and manipulate them.

 ## Javascript in the Browser

 - The Document Object Model